Mikejo5000/vsts-docs-pr/docs/work/backlogs/add-link.md

 > [!div class="mx-imgBorder"]
 > ![Add link to an existing work item](_img/add-link/link-multi-to-existing.png)

 To link to multiple work items, enter their IDs separated by commas or spaces.
-If you don't know the IDs or you want to link to an item in a different team project, you can click the &hellip; context menu to open a dialogue that will support you in [choosing work items based on IDs, a query, or title keyword](#find-items).
+If you don't know the IDs or you want to link to an item in a different project, you can click the &hellip; context menu to open a dialogue that will support you in [choosing work items based on IDs, a query, or title keyword](#find-items).

 ::: moniker range=">= tfs-2018"
 To view the work items selected for linking, you can click the ![info icon](../_img/icons/info-icon.png).